 Technical infrastructure provides the foundation for the business software that streamlines City operations and automates critical business functions.
 It includes the hardware, system software, databases, operating systems and network components that support Pasadena’s application architecture.
 DoIT’s effort is directed towards providing the City with a cost-effective, secure, responsive, and reliable computing environment to deliver City services.

 The 5-Year IT Strategic Plan (ITSP) completed in April 2011, is the result of a comprehensive and thorough assessment of the City’s existing technologies, operational requirements and service delivery needs.
 The ITSP is the product of a collaborative effort with participation from all City departments, staff and constituents.
 The plan is technologically strategic, operationally responsive, and fiscally responsible.
 It addresses the unique technology requirements of each department as well as the enterprise needs of the City and Community as a whole.

-- Initiated the first phase of the project to replace the Planning and Permitting System;
+- Continued the first phase of the project to replace the Land Management and Permitting System;

-- Refreshed multiple City department websites with a new mobile and tablet friendly experience; and
+- Launched a complete redesign of the City website and City events calendar, including refreshing multiple City department websites with a new mobile and tablet friendly experience;

 - Developed an application to automate the scanning of birth certificates into the City document management system;

-- Implemented an online Community Development Block Grant (CDBG) application to automate processes of that program;
+- Implemented an online Community Development Block Grant (CDBG) application to automate the processes of that program;

 - Completed numerous Department office remodeling and reorganization projects;

 - Completed lifecycle replacements for servers and network equipment; and